Olympus E-520 vs Panasonic L10

 - Longer lasting: Can take more shots (750 versus 450) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 8 months after the L10).

-Advantages of the Panasonic Lumix DMC- L10:
+Reasons to prefer the Panasonic Lumix DMC- L10:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More affordable: Was released into a lower priced segment (14 percent cheaper at launch).